cloudflare/cloudflare-docs/products/workers/src/content/learning/using-durable-objects.md

 ## Using Durable Objects

 Durable Objects are named instances of a class you define.
-Just like a class in object-oriented programming, the class defines the methods and data a Durable Object can access.
+Like a class in object-oriented programming, the class defines the methods and data a Durable Object can access.

 To start, enable Durable Objects for your account in [the Cloudflare dashboard](https://dash.cloudflare.com/) by navigating to “Workers” and then “Durable Objects”.